hrbackdev/gitapi/README.md

 3. **fetchGitHubUserInfo Function**: This asynchronous function takes a username as input, makes a request to the GitHub API to fetch user information, and returns the user data if successful.
 If an error occurs, it logs the error and returns null.

-4. **displayGitHubUserInfo Function**: This asynchronous function handles POST requests to the '/github-user-info' endpoint.
-It extracts the username from the request body, calls `fetchGitHubUserInfo` to get the user information, and sends the user data back as a JSON response.
+4. **Handling GET Requests**: The code sets up a route to handle GET requests to the '/github-user-info' endpoint.
+When a GET request is received with a query parameter 'username', it calls `fetchGitHubUserInfo` to get the user information, and sends the user data back as a JSON response.
 If the user data cannot be obtained, it sends a 404 error response.

-5. **Handling POST Requests**: The code sets up a route to handle POST requests to the '/github-user-info' endpoint.
-When a POST request is received, it calls `displayGitHubUserInfo` to process the request.

-6. **Listening on Port**: The code sets the port number for the server to listen on.
+5. **Listening on Port**: The code sets the port number for the server to listen on.
 It listens for incoming connections on the specified port and logs a message to indicate that the server is running.

 ## Usage